rupesh3433/chat_with_pdf_frontend/README.md

-This repo is for setup of React with Typescript Variant and integration of tailwindcss with ShadCn.
+This Repo is for my Generative AI Project: CHAT WITH DOCUMENTS.

+I used RAG, LangChain, and LLM ( Deepseek v3: free model).